Center for Ancestral Blueprints

 “It didn’t take long for this approach to lead me to deeper engagement with and prioritizing of my own family and ancestors.
 Daily practices of ancestral meditations and prayers stewarded consciousness of my own generational history.
 Gratitude for a life made possible by my parents, grandparents, and all the generations before them who passed it on promoted humility.
 My Western-trained mind, inclined toward ruminating and trying to solve the problems of the past, evolved into greater ease and acceptance including of myself and others as we are.
 My family, ancestors, and life itself became both resource and teacher.
 Constellations provided a path to realizing how truth lives in the body.
 These daily practices have promoted living in a more embodied, connected-to-my whole-self way that includes the landscape of the soul of my family and ancestors, past, present, and future generations.” — excerpt from Whiteness Is Not an Ancestor: Essays on Life and Lineage by white Women, CAB Publishing.

 Lisa received her Masters in Social Work from the University of Washington in 1992.
 Her Bachelor of Arts in Sociology and English, with a minor in Women’s Studies, is from the University of Minnesota (1986).
 She has been a practicing psychotherapist in the Pacific Northwest since 1993.
 She is the author of the book Ancestral Blueprints: Revealing Invisible Truths in America’s Soul (2009), writing about ancestry, psychotherapy, colonialism, slavery, and democracy.
 From 2008-2015 she co-hosted the radio show, “Life Conversations presents Ancestral Blueprints” with Atlanta-based host Adé Anifowose and Ombassa Sophera.
+Her work with organizations includes the following roles:

 While actively connected to her Minnesota roots, Lisa now creates home with her husband and their daughter in the Pacific Northwest.
 She is the founding director of the Center for Ancestral Blueprints (CAB).